gingerwilliams/sammyJs/README.md

 # Handlebars for S3
-Handlebars Boilerplate with JSON data for s3 bucket
+Sammy.Handlebars with JSON data for s3 bucket